astropy/photutils/docs/photutils/psf.rst

 Fitting additional parameters
 -----------------------------

-The PSF photometry classes can also be used to fit additional parameters simultaneously, for instance, the PSF width and the sky background.
+The PSF photometry classes can also be used to fit more model parameters than just the flux and center positions.
+While a more realistic use case might be fitting sky backgrounds, or shape parameters of galaxies, here we use the ``sigma`` parameter in `~photutils.psf.IntegratedGaussianPRF` as the simplest possible example of this feature.

-Consider the case in which one would like to fit the ``sigma`` parameter in ``IntegratedGaussianPRF``.
 First, let us instantiate a psf model object:

 .. doctest-skip::